hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 * The OVSvApp appliance supports ESX hosts with version 5.1.0 or greater.
 Please make sure that ESX host does not have another iteration of the OVSvApp already deployed.

-* The ESX host must be reachable from the server where OVSvApp VM installation is triggered.
+* The ESX host must be reachable from the server where OVSvApp VM installation is launched.
 The IP address of each ESX host should be the same IP address used by the vCenter.
 For more information see [Preparing the network for an ESX installation](/helion/openstack/ga/install/prereqs/#network_prepare) in *Prerequisites*.

 - All ESX hosts must have synchronized time settings.
 If hosts have different time, the deployment will fail.